-B.22 Software and intellectual property protections B.22.1 Source Code
+B.22 Software and intellectual property protections

+B.22.1 Source Code

-All software provided by the RBOC Contractor shall be non-proprietary to LSIORB the Joint Board.
+All software provided by the RBOC Contractor shall be non-proprietary to LSIORB.
 LSIORB will have full read access to all database structures and source code.
 All source code, database entities and structures shall be electronically documented "as-built" in a generally accepted format and made available to LSIORB.
-The RBOC Contractor shall provide all entity relationship diagrams and data structures necessary for creation of ad-hoc reports.
-LSIORB shall be given rights to access all source code (except third party source code licensed to the RBOC Contractor) to use for any projects operated or managed by LSIORB and its authorized agents, provided that it shall will not sell, modify for use, or distribute the source code to any other agency or authority.
+The RBOC Contractor shall provide all entity relationship diagrams and data structures necessary for creation of adhoc reports.
+LSIORB shall be given rights to access all source code (except third party source code licensed to the RBOC Contractor) to use for any projects operated or managed by LSIORB and its authorized agents will not sell, modify for use, or distribute the source code to any other agency or authority